Faculty and Student News and Awards

 Aryan is a 2024 recipient of the Goor Prize for his paper, Caste Dismemberment through Aliyah: How Cochin Jews Used Zionism as a Tool for Social Justice.
 The paper builds on David Mandelbaum and Walter Fischel’s analyses of social stratification within Cochin Jewish society, with an emphasis on the analysis of lost and undiscovered documents found at the Magnes Collection of Jewish Art and Life.
 The paper argues that— despite internal divisions and differing motivations, Cochin Jews unified in their struggle for aliyah and lessened barriers between their respective communities.

-Aryan is a second-year Political Science major at UC Berkeley.
+Aryan is a Political Science major at UC Berkeley.
 His academic and research interests focus on Dharmic communities and their interactions with other sociopolitical groups, particularly through historical and epistemological frameworks.

 Dylan is an undergraduate recipient of the 2024 Anne and Benjamin Goor Prize in Jewish Studies, and has been awarded $2,500.
 His winning essay was entitled, And Where a Spurt of Our Blood Falls Will Sprout: A Jewish Theory of Identity Creation as Founded in the Lack.